How to Name Your Business: Introduction

 One essential part of learning how to name your business is to understand how trademarks work.

 A trademark is a word, phrase, symbol, or design that distinguishes goods and services in the marketplace.

 Trademark disputes are expensive.
 You don’t want to change your name because it infringes on a trademark.

 After you determine your final few name candidates, I recommend running a trademark search.

-In the course, we will show you some great deals on comprehensive trademark searches.
+In the course, we will show you some fantastic deals on comprehensive trademark searches.
 A comprehensive search will tell you if your name is safe to use.

-As a side note, if you’re in the United States, there’s a way to protect your name without formal trademark registration.
-That way is through use of the “TM” or “SM” symbol.
+As a side note, if you’re in the United States, there’s a way to protect your name without a formal trademark registration.
+That way is through the use of the “TM” or “SM” symbol.